leo7736/SQL_Projects/Covid Analysis/readme.md

+# COVID- 19 DATA ANALYSIS

-## This SQL project analyzes a real-time COVID dataset, exploring the relationships between total cases, deaths, and population, as well as identifying countries and continents with the highest infection and death rates.
+ This SQL project analyzes a real-time COVID dataset, exploring the relationships between total cases, deaths, and population, as well as identifying countries and continents with the highest infection and death rates.
 The results are visualized on a Power BI dashboard.

 The following project is based on COVID-19: